spiral-project/ihatemoney/docs/installation.rst

     ihatemoney generate-config ihatemoney.cfg > /etc/ihatemoney/ihatemoney.cfg
     chmod 740 /etc/ihatemoney/ihatemoney.cfg

-You probably want to adjust `/etc/ihatemoney/ihatemoney.cfg` contents, you may do it later, see `Configuration`_.
+You probably want to adjust ``/etc/ihatemoney/ihatemoney.cfg`` contents, you may do it later, see :ref:`configuration`.

 With Apache and mod_wsgi